ChenChengKuan/awesome-text-generation/README.md

 # awesome-text-generation
 A curated list of recent awesome text generation model and their application.
 Inspired by [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search), [awesome-adversarial-machine-learining](https://github.com/yenchenlin/awesome-adversarial-machine-learning) and [awesome-deep-learning-paper](https://github.com/terryum/awesome-deep-learning-papers).
+Please help to contribute if you find some important work is missing.

 - [awesome-text-generation](#awesome-text-generation)
   * [Model](#model)